passcod/caretaker/index.markdown

 That’s it.

-Of course, people who are Caretakers may also do many other things, or indeed all other things.
+Of course, people who are caretakers may also do many other things, or indeed all other things.
-Coding, documenting, fixing bugs, answering queries, triage, promotion, making art, investigating bugs, thinking about design, making releases, all that.
+Coding, documenting, fixing bugs, answering queries, triage, promotion, making art, investigating bugs, thinking about design… being a caretaker is a _role_, not an identity.

-But the _core, mandatory responsibilities_ of a Caretaker are those three things, and only those.
-As long as a Caretaker fulfills those three duties, the project can survive, develop, evolve, grow.
-Thus, a Caretaker's mandatory duties are kept light, such that even someone who has very little time can achieve them.
+But the _core, mandatory responsibilities_ of the caretaker role are those three things, and only those.
+As long as a caretaker fulfills those three duties, the project can survive, develop, evolve, grow.
+Thus, a caretaker's mandatory duties are kept light, such that even someone who has very little time can achieve them.

-The rest of this document delves deeper into how exactly the temporary release manager process goes, what the caretaking request process is, discussions about audience (who should _not_ use the model), scope (what the model _doesn't_ cover), scaling up, normal and failure scenarios, and automation.
+The rest of this document delves deeper into how exactly the releaser assignment process goes, the duties and expectations placed upon both caretakers and releasers, how to become a caretaker, discussions about audience (who should _not_ use the model), scope (what the model _doesn't_ cover), scaling up, normal and failure scenarios, and automation.

 --------------------------------------------------